-Eligi Ref. in Financial Reg.
+Eligibility Ref. in Financial Reg.
 Art.
-Expenditure Start date End date Exception/condition Payment preconditions Guidance 8.11.7 Technical assistance Last MoU signature (whichever is signed first) 31 August 2025 the preparation of the implementation of the EEA and Norway FMs 14- 21 may be eligible as of date when the Payment is also conditional on signature of the TA agreement.
-2.3 4.6.2 Bilateral fund Last MoU signature (whichever is signed first) 30 April 2025 Prior to disbursing first payment, the FMC/NMFA shall determine whether the submitted description of the management and control systems (MCSD) at national level meets the minimum requirements.
+Expenditure Start date End date Exception/condition Payment preconditions Guidance 8.11.7 Technical assistance Last MoU signature (whichever is signed first) 31 August 2025 preparation of the implementation of the EEA and Norway FMs14-21 may be eligible as of date when 2.3 4.6.2 Bilateral fund Last MoU signature (whichever is signed first) 30 April 2025 Prior to disbursing first payment, the FMC/NMFA shall determine whether the submitted description of the management and control systems (MCSD) at national level meets the minimum requirements.
 The MCSD is due six months after the MoU signature.
-2.5 Advance payment upon signature of BFA (4.6.3) Extraordinary advance payments may be made prior to the signing of the BFA (4.6.3) The FMC/NMFA can make an advance payment directly to the POs not exceeding $\in$ 50,000.
+Advance payment upon signature of BFA (4.6.3) Extraordinary advance payments may be made prior to the signing of the BFA (4.6.3) The FMC/NMFA can make an advance payment directly to the POs not exceeding € 50,000.
 The payment shall be made in agreement with the NFP following the designation of the PO.
 (4.6.4) In exceptional cases the FMC/NMFA may in agreement with the NFP decide to make payments from the bilateral funds directly to final recipient.
-(4.6.5) 8.10.1 Programme management costs Designation of PO (MoU signature) 31 December 2024 Prior to disbursing first payment, the FMC/NMFA shall determine whether the submitted description of the management and control systems (MCSD) at national level meets the minimum requirements.
+(4.6.5) 2.5 8.10.1 Programme management costs Designation of PO (MoU signature) 31 December 2024 Conditional on approval of the programme by FMC/NMFA (8.10.7) Prior to disbursing first payment, the FMC/NMFA shall determine whether the submitted description of the management and control systems (MCSD) at national level meets the minimum requirements.
 The MCSD is due six months after the MoU signature.
 2.6.1